Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 └── fix-bug.md # /fix-bug

-The prefix-based naming (deploy-*, create-*, review-*, test-*) means related commands sort together alphabetically, making them easy to find in the / menu.
+Prefix-based naming (deploy-*, create-*, review-*, test-*) causes related commands to sort together alphabetically, simplifying discovery in the / menu.

 Command Discovery

-Claude Code has a built-in discovery mechanism: typing / shows all available commands.
-This means every command you create is instantly discoverable by you and your team.
-For larger command libraries, consider adding a /help command that lists all available commands with brief descriptions:
+Claude Code provides a built-in discovery mechanism: typing / displays all available commands.
+Every command created is therefore instantly discoverable by the developer and the team.
+For larger command libraries, a /help command that lists all available commands with brief descriptions can be useful:

 # File: .claude/commands/help.md